dotnet/source-build/Documentation/planning/arcade-powered-source-build/README.md

-# DRAFT

-**This is a proposal, checked in for reference and review.
-It has not been ratified.**

 # Arcade-powered source-build

-Source-build existing outside the Microsoft build process impedes efforts to maintain the source-buildability of .NET Core.
+Source-build existing as a process outside the Microsoft build impedes efforts to maintain the source-buildability of .NET Core.
 Integration into the normal build process is driven by two major goals:

-1. Official build.
-When the .NET Core SDK official build completes, its artifacts include validated, ship-ready source-build outputs, in addition to the Microsoft build outputs.
+1. When the .NET Core SDK **official build** completes, its artifacts include validated, ship-ready source-build outputs, in addition to the Microsoft build outputs.

+   * **Official builds** produce the signed bits released by Microsoft, running on a daily or per-commit basis depending on repo and point in time.

    * This has two core benefits over the current situation: we know immediately whether an SDK can be source-built cleanly, and the status is as visible as